remarcmij/hyf-dutch/README.md

 All text with double asterisks, a markdown syntax for making text **bold**, is given the additional interpretation of signifying Dutch text.
 Text enclosed within double underscores is also made __bold__ in markdown but is not interpreted as Dutch by the app.

 A special format must be used for phrase/translation pairs that are to included in the searchable index (WIP).
-They should consist of a markdown underordered list item consisting of two lines, for example:
+They should consist of a markdown unordered list item consisting of two lines, for example:

 ```
 - **Dutch phrase**